MaterializeInc/materialize/doc/developer/design/20230306_persist_mfp_pushdown.md

 ### Projection

-Once a part is fetched, there is additional opportunity to push down our MFP's projection by only decoding the columns necessary for the dataflow.
+While out of scope for the initial work, we can additionally push down our MFP's projection by only decoding the columns necessary for the dataflow.
 This is particularly valuable for datasets with wide rows that typically see narrower reads.

 ## Filtering & Locality